 Credits / Transcripts / Grades

 A standard IUSP course load consists of an intensive German course plus the German culture and history course during the first six weeks, and two regular IUSP courses for the eight weeks following.
-Since 15 classroom/contact hours equate to one US semester credit hour, this regular course load equates to 17 US semester credit hours.*
+If 15 classroom/contact hours equate to one US semester credit hour, this regular course load would equate to 17 US semester credit hours.*

 Credits will be issued in European Credit Transfer System (ECTS) points, which can be easily converted into other credit systems.
 Upon successful completion of your IUSP semester, an official transcript will be issued indicating the number of semester credit hours and grades earned.
 Here you can have a look to see how grades are listed.